 - Investing in self-directed funds where you choose the funds or assets in which you invest.

 Any choice that you make should be based on the level of investment risk you are comfortable with and should consider your financial circumstances and goals.
-It is very important your understand the risks involved in investing your pension fund, your advisor will help you put together the right investment strategy that suits your requirements.
+It is very important you understand the risks involved in investing your pension fund, your pension advisor will help you put together the right investment strategy that suits your requirements.

 If you make no decision on how to invest your Personal Pension Plan it may be automatically invested in a default fund by your provider, which may or may not be suitable for your circumstances.